ftrotter/HackingHealthCareHackathonProjects/markdown/FoodGraph.md

 # Food Graph

 We had a project to crowd-source food data that we had been working on.
-The rational for this came from a request we got from Cincinatti Childrens Hospital.
-Many of their most complex patients had two complex nutrition requirements.
-Perhaps a food allergy in combination with a food sensitity related to a seperate health condition like Crohns, etc. For these childrens parents and other caregivers, the calculus of allowable food was very very hard to do.
-We realized that was a generalied problem, with the combinatorics of diets.
+Many people, espeically children, have mutliple food preferences and sensitivities.
+The calculus of allowable foods is very very hard to do.
 How can a person be both Vegan and Halal?
-Vegetarian and avoiding avocados becasue of an allergy?
+Vegetarian and avoiding avocados because of an allergy?
 The potential combinations can easily be resolved with a commercial-grade food database, but we wanted to create a proliferation of targeted diet apps by providing the underlying food ingredient and health calculations in an automated fashion.

+A story about kids living  with peanut allergy: [Science Toxin or Treatment?](http://science.sciencemag.org/content/362/6412/278?utm_campaign=toc_sci-mag_2018-10-18&et_rid=33803475&et_cid=2435885)

 Further, for public health research it is possible to use the forced ordering (ingredient lists are ordered by volume, but contain recursively defined lists) as well as nutrition density to reverse engineer the sources and types of caloric intake with much greater accuracy.
 This is a big data ML type project that is impossible without reliable underlying data.